-By the completion of B. Tech.
-Computer Science & Engineering program, the students will achieve the following program specific outcomes:-
+By the completion of Master of Computer Applications program, students will achieve the following program specific outcomes:-

 - 1. The ability to understand, analyse and develop applications in the field of algorithms, system software, databases, web design, networking and artificial intelligence. - 2.
 The ability to apply standard practices and strategies in software project development using suitable programming environment to deliver quality products. - 3.
 The ability to employ modern computer languages, environments, and platforms in creating innovative career paths, to be an entrepreneur, and a zest for higher studies. - 4.
 The ability to use research based knowledge to do literature survey, formulate problem, design & carry-out experimentation, analyse & interpret experimental results for complex research problems.